 Here’s Why Design & Discovery Should Come Before Your Mobile App RFP

-Before choosing a mobile app development partner, it is important for you to understand the key aspects that surround the vision of your mobile app project.
+Before selecting a mobile app development partner, it is critical for any business leader to thoroughly understand the key aspects that surround the vision of their proposed mobile project.
 These aspects can include business objectives, proposed timeline, and budget.
-The best way to share the details of your project with potential vendors is to draft a mobile app Request For Proposal (RFP).
-Drawing out an in-depth RFP will help you and your team evaluate vendor responses and choose the best partner for your mobile app project.
+Having a thorough understanding of these details will allow business leaders to submit an in-depth mobile app RFP that answers all of the questions a vendor needs to be answered for them to respond accurately.
+In turn, this will help the delivery owner evaluate vendor responses and choose the best partner for the mobile app project.

-However, it’s common for companies sourcing vendors to submit incomplete RFPs that lack detail and fail to acknowledge the entire scope of the project.
-Ultimately, if an RFP poses more questions than it answers, your company runs the risk of receiving low bids from vendors who promise to deliver on budget, but as additional work that wasn’t originally covered in the RFP arises, present higher costs.
+It’s common for companies sourcing vendors to submit RFPs that lack detail and fail to acknowledge the entire scope of the project.
+Ultimately, if an RFP poses more questions than it answers, businesses run the risk of receiving low bids from vendors who promise to deliver on budget, but as additional work that wasn’t originally covered in the RFP arises, present higher costs.
 It is also possible that some vendors may decide not to bid at all.

 To get started, download a copy of our Mobile App RFP template to wrap your head around what information is required for this document.